ljsoph/bufdelete.nvim/README.md

 ## Usage

-Simply toggle the buffer list with `:BufDeleteToggle` and remove the lines containing the buffers you wish to close.
+Open the current buffer list with `:BufDeleteToggle` and remove the lines containing the buffers you wish to close.

-Toggle once more to delete the removed buffers.
-This has the same effect of calling `:bdelete` on each buffer.
+Once saved, this will have the same effect of calling `:bdelete` on each buffer removed from the list.

+> [!WARNING]
+> To apply your changes you must save!
+Closing the buffer list (with `:q` or `:BufDeleteToggle`) will have no effect.